lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ### Pre-Verification Side Processing # {#sec-pre-verif}

-The pre-verification side processing occurs in two sequential phases, namely PHASE_1 and PHASE_2.
+The pre-verification side processing occurs in two sequential phases, namely PHASE_1 (see {{sec-pre-verif-phase-1}}) and PHASE_2 (see {{sec-pre-verif-phase-2}}).

+### PHASE\_1 # {#sec-pre-verif-phase-1}

-PHASE_1 - During PHASE_1, the SPO at the recipient peer P determines CRED, i.e., the other peer's authentication credential to use in the ongoing EDHOC session.
+During PHASE_1, the SPO at the recipient peer P determines CRED, i.e., the authentication credential associated with the other peer to be used in the ongoing EDHOC session.
 In particular, the SPO performs the following steps.

 1. The SPO determines CRED based on ID_CRED_X or on an EAD item in message_X.